dean0x7d/pybinding/docs/advanced/kwant.rst

         smatrix = kwant.smatrix(system, args=[x])  # apply fields
         ...  # call smatrix methods

-This separation is not required with Pybinding.
+This separation is not required with pybinding.
 As pointed out in the :doc:`/benchmarks/index`, the fast builder makes it possible to fully reconstruct the model in every loop iteration at no extra performance cost.
 This simplifies the code since all the parameters can be applied in a single place: